libp2p/go-libp2p-daemon/specs/DHT.md

 - `DHTRequest`
 - `DHTResponse`

 All DHT requests will be wrapped in a `Request` message with `Type: DHT`.
-All DHT responses from the daemon will be wrapped in a `Response` with the `DHTResponse` field populated.
+Most DHT responses from the daemon will be wrapped in a `Response` with the `DHTResponse` field populated.
+Some responses will be basic `Response` messages to convey whether or not there was an error.

 `DHTRequest` messages have a `Type` parameter that specifies the specific query the client wishes to execute.

-`DHTResponse` messages have a `Type` parameter that specifies whether a response marks the `BEGIN`ning of a stream of messages, a `VALUE` within a stream of messages, or the `END` of a stream of messages.
+The DHT protocol supports asynchronous stream responses with arbitrary numbers of results as well as responses that return a single value. `DHTResponse` messages have a `Type` parameter that specifies whether a response marks the `BEGIN`ning of a stream of messages, a `VALUE` within a stream of messages, or the `END` of a stream of messages.
+Single-value responses will simply return a single `DHTResponse` with type `VALUE`.

 ### Protocol Requests